 This handy sewing accessory may become one of your sewing essentials.
 They also are fun to make as a gift for a friend.
-This is a guide about making a pincushion ring.
+This is a page about making a pincushion ring.

-This is a guide about making a primrose felt pincushion.
+This is a page about making a primrose felt pincushion.
 Make this pretty floral felt pincushion as a gift or for your own sewing room or space.

 Approximate Time 45 minutes